 On March 16, 2020, the Contra Costa County Health Officer issued a Shelter-in-Place Order in response to the Coronavirus pandemic.
-Since that time, the number of Medi-Cal households has increased approximately 39%.
+Since that time, the number of Medi-Cal households increased approximately 41% (through February 2023).
 The increase is due to a combination of new enrollees and the continuous coverage requirement related to the COVID-19 Public Health Emergency.
 Under continuous coverage, individuals remain enrolled, except in the case of death, loss of California residency or client request.
 Many of our Medi-Cal recipients are working.
 Prior to the COVID pandemic, the number of Medi-Cal households remained fairly stable year-to-year.